dboesswetter/iac-aop-poc/README.md

 change previously defined attributes.
 Finally the result is unflattened again to yield a valid Cloud Formation template.

+I was too lazy to use Cloudformation parametes, so you need to go through ecs-example.yaml and replace all the placeholders (XYZ) with your VPC, subnet and security group IDs.

-You can run the example after installing DTL and then running:
+You can run the example after installing DTL and then calling:

 ```
 ./node_modules/.bin/dtl -f enable_ecs_execute_command.json ecs-excample.yaml -O yaml > out.yaml
 ```

+The resulting out.yaml can be deployed with CloudFormation.

 # Problems